 MORE FRENCH TOAST BREAKFAST FAVORITES

 - 8 ounces cream cheese, softened

 - 1/2 teaspoon ground cinnamon

-- 1 loaf of stale bread, sliced (about 8 slices)
+- 1 loaf stale bread, like a large French baguette , sliced (about 14 slices)

 - powdered sugar

-- Cream the cream cheese in a mixing bowl with an electric mixer; about 8 minutes.
+- Cream the cream cheese in a mixing bowl with an electric mixer.